Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 * Insertion of data to a data store (PostgreSQL 9.1) is performed by executing a script from the command-line.
 * Source files to recreate the structure of the data store are available.
 * Unit testing of data processing operations is provided by a test suite implemented through Python's `unittest`.
+* Data operations are reported using email notifications including plots as graphic summaries.

 ### Project Documentation
 Documentation is maintained as docstrings within the source code files with the intention of conforming to the reStructuredText format.
 There is also a [GitHub-based wiki](https://github.com/Hawaii-Smart-Energy-Project/Maui-Smart-Grid/wiki).